AadithiyaD/airfoilOptimization/notes.md

 07-12-25
 --------
 By giving bounds around the MSHD airfoil, the algorithm is able to somewhat recreate the airfoil and give me an output that has similar characteristics.
-I think
+I think.

+CMOPSO needs a larger timeout value, around 10s

+The current issue im dealing with is why my pareto front has only 3 or 4 solutions even after 800 gens of nsga2, and the algo seems to converge.
+I think this is probably due to the hyperparameters needed some tuning, and almost definitely due to the window score being greater than the Cl score.
+ANS - Pop size was too small.
+Recommended to set Pop_size >= 10 * numberOfParams_inDesignSpace i.e here, Pop_size >= 110

+NACA mode was meant to be an initial testing ground.
+All of the main features are implemented for PARSEC parametrisation